teach2geek/vscode/Readme.md

-# Linking Code from Visual Studio Code to GitHub
+#Scripting/Automation from Visual Studio Code to GitHub
-Linking Visual Studio Code to GitHub.